 What’s more, THC has been shown to have a positive impact on brain cells.
 While most other recreational drugs are “neurotoxic” – meaning they alter the normal activity of the nervous system in such a way as to cause damage to nervous tissue – THC is considered a “neuroprotectant.”
 In other words, it can protect brain cells from being damaged by the likes of oxidative stress and inflammation.

-Scientists from the University of Saskatchewan have even been able to prove that THC can promote the growth of new brain cells via a process called “neurogenesis.”
+Scientists from the University of Saskatchewan have even been shown that THC can promote the growth of new brain cells via a process called “neurogenesis.”

 Can You Overdose on THC?